 ACCOMMODATION : 1 night at refuge du Lac Blanc (dorm, shower), 1 night at Fluhalp hut (2 or 4 bedroom, shower), 3 nights in a hotel (double room).
 Luggage transported by a taxi along the trip except on day 1 and day 5.

-Important : no booking accepted in our scheduled groups for people under the age of 18.
+No booking accepted in our scheduled groups for people under the age of 18 without a legal guardian.